WELCOME TO THE NURSES CORNER!

 If you have any questions, please contact the school nurse.

-You can reach her by email, or by calling your child's school.
-If she is at another campus or school district, please leave a message and she will return your call asap.
+You can reach her by email email@example.com, or by calling your child's school (940)- 684-1878 ext.
+320. If she is not in her office, please leave a message and she will return your call asap.

 Flu shots are available through your healthcare provider, area clinics, pharmacies, and local health departments.
 It is not too late to get a flu shot.
 Flu shots take 2 weeks to become effective and are from a dead virus and do not cause the flu.
 Additional information on seasonal flu is available on the website of the Center for Disease Control.

 Students, staff, and parents with flu-like symptoms should stay home until at least 24 hours after they no longer have a fever (without the use of feverreducing medicine).
 If your child is home from school with the flu or flu-like symptoms, please notify the office that your child is home with flu or flu-like illness.
 This will assist the District and the Health Department in monitoring the spread of the flu.

 Preventing the Flu: Good Health Habits Can Help Stop Germs http://www.cdc.gov/flu/protect/habits.htm

 Everyday Preventive Actions to Prevent the Flu http://www.cdc.gov/flu/pdf/freeresources/updated/everyday_preventive.pdf